 Maine is almost synonymous with frigid temperatures.
-It’s no surprise, based on its location, that the entire state is vulnerable to extreme winter weather, such as blizzards, ice storms, freezing rain, sleet storms, snowstorms, heavy snowfall, and nor’easters.
+It’s no surprise, based on its location, that the entire state is vulnerable to extreme winter weather conditions, such as blizzards, ice storms, freezing rain, sleet storms, snowstorms, heavy snowfall, and nor’easters.

-One of the worst winter storms was known as the February 2013 Blizzard.
+One of the worst winter storms in recent years was known as the February 2013 Blizzard.
 In the long 36 hours between February 8 and 9, Maine got buried in heavy snow— Gotham reported the most amount of snow at 35.5 inches.

 4. Tropical Storms and Hurricanes

-Hurricanes do not hit Maine too often, but when they do, they have the potential to cause major devastation as a result of strong winds, heavy precipitation, and storm surges.
+Hurricanes do not hit the upper East Coast too often, but when they do, they have the potential to cause major devastation as a result of strong winds, heavy precipitation, and storm surges.